bcgov/moh-keycloak-user-management/frontend/README.md

 To check lint on all files :
 `npm run lint`

-To check if all files are formated :
+To check if all files are formatted :
 `npm run format:check`

 To format all the files to the standard :